Context

 Expected results

-• The DRC has a Land -Use Planning policy that supports its vision of sustainable development, based on spatial analyses that integrate the objectives of the national strategy.
+• The DRC has a Land Use Planning policy that supports its vision of sustainable development, based on spatial analyses that integrate the objectives of the national strategy.
 A Land Use Planning Law is developed that mainly focuses on sustainable development and safeguarding forest ecosystems.
 Both are communicated and disseminated.

 • Management structures are legally established, efficient and functional, including an intersectoral steering committee on LUP reform (COPIRAT), an LUP general secretariat and a technical support unit.